SSWConsulting/SSW.People.Profiles/Jason-Taylor/Jason-Taylor.md

 ---

-Jason Taylor is a solution architect, trainer, mentor, and full stack developer with 20 years professional experience.
-Currently specializing in teaching and building enterprise applications utilizing .NET Core, Angular, Vue, and Azure.
+Jason Taylor is a passionate developer, architect, trainer and mentor with 20 years of professional experience.
+He has worked with .NET since 2001, and currently specializes in developing enterprise applications utilizing .NET Core, ASP.NET Core, EF Core, Angular, Vue, and Azure.
+Jason is an expert on Clean Architecture with .NET Core, and has one of the most sought after GitHub repos containing an awesome template for using Clean Architecture.
 Jason loves a challenge and is skilled at progressing from a simple proposal into a well-defined, coded, and tested solution.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_lwCVE_XgqI?controls=0" frameborder="0"></iframe>